Processing and decision schedule for FIRI 2019 applications.

 The Finnish Research Infrastructure Committee (FIRI Committee) at the Academy of Finland monitors and develops Finnish and international research infrastructure activity, provides funding to infrastructure projects and monitors funded projects.
 The Committee also takes care of other infrastructure tasks as assigned to it by the Academy Board.

-- Vice Rector Keijo Hämäläinen, Universities Finland UNIFI, University of Helsinki
+- Rector Keijo Hämäläinen, University of Jyväskylä

 - Ministerial Adviser Pirjo Kutinlahti, Ministry of Employment and the Economy